va1da5/firebase-crud-tutorial/README.md

+# Firebase CRUD Test Drive

+The repo stores a basic CRUD application meant to familiarize with [Firebase](https://firebase.google.com/) functionality.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).